datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/slides/chapter_1_ff0a62232a78b17e63bdfdee751b599e.md

 ```

 `@part1`
-- Cluster Dendrograms are useful for visualizing Word clusters {{1}}
+- Clustering is a dimension reduction technique {{1}}
 - Word clustering identifies word groups occurring together {{2}}
 - Based on word distances {{3}}
-- Dimension reduction technique {{4}}
+- Cluster Dendrograms are useful for visualizing Word clusters {{4}}

 `@script`
-Cluster Dendrograms are useful for visualizing Word clusters.
-Word clustering is used to identify word groups used together, based on word distances.
-It is a
-Dimension reduction technique.
+Clustering is a dimension reduction technique which is based on distance of observations from one another.
+Observations close to each other are grouped into the same cluster.
+This concept is used for grouping words based on word distances and creating clusters.
+Once the clusters are created, we use Cluster Dendrograms to visualize the word clusters and understand words that frequently occur together.

 ---